Welcome to the Public Health Intelligence Lab (PHIL)

 -Systems Models for Opioid Epidemic

-Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), Foundation, and State of Ohio (Infant Mortality Research Partnership).
+Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NIH (Healing Communities Study), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), Foundation, and State of Ohio (Infant Mortality Research Partnership).